 Well, fortunately, customer-centric companies as BSH, one of the leading household appliance manufacturers in the world, are constantly looking for new ways to optimize the noise and vibration in their products to deliver superior value to their customers.
-Of course, this can be a daunting task: one needs to consider the costs of design, physical testing and data analysis before manufacturing an optimized prototype.
+Of course, this can be a daunting task.
+BSH needs to consider the costs of design, physical testing and data analysis before manufacturing an optimized prototype.

 BSH has a Vibrations and Acoustics department responsible for the optimization of vibration and noise in their products.
-They use a variety of psychoacoustic tools to measure the sound and vibration levels of appliances by using binaural heads in highly sophisticated anechoic chambers, ensuring the accurate measurement of sound.
+It uses a variety of psychoacoustic tools to measure the sound and vibration levels of appliances by using binaural heads in highly sophisticated anechoic chambers, ensuring the accurate measurement of sound.
 The results are then analyzed, making sure that the acoustic levels meet expectations.

-Engineers create models using Simcenter 3D to evaluate the vibro-acoustic parameters in any stage of the product’s development.
-Changing the design elements of the product and being able to see the consequences of those changes on the product design allows the engineers to intervene in any stage of the simulation chain, helping them improve the design and other parameters without affecting the product’s functionality and without it costing more.
+Engineers create models using Simcenter 3D to evaluate the vibroacoustic parameters in any stage of the product’s development.
+They change the design elements of the product and are able to see the consequences of those changes on the product design.
+It allows them to intervene in any stage of the simulation chain.
+It also helps them improve the design and other parameters without affecting the product’s functionality and without it costing more.

-The reliability of the results produced by simulation parameters is verified by experimental testing; once simulation produces optimized and reliable results, these new parameters are then translated into the actual prototype.
-Test data can also be used to enhance simulation in an information loop that keeps improving until the optimized targets are achieved.
+The reliability of the results produced by simulation parameters is verified by experimental testing.
+Once simulation produces optimized and reliable results, the engineers then translate these new parameters into the actual prototype.
+The engineers can also use test data to enhance simulation in an information loop that keeps improving until it meets the optimized targets.